ccwaterkloof/prayer/index.md

 ## Mission prayer

-This week we are praying for [Ireland](/prayer/notes/ireland.html)
+This week we are praying for [Senegal](/prayer/notes/senegal.html)

-If you missed it, we last prayed for [The Czech Republic](/prayer/notes/czech-republic.html)
+If you missed it, we last prayed for [Ireland](/prayer/notes/ireland.html)

 ## Prayer App